Urinary incontinence (also known as bladder leakage)

 - The bladder may not contract well and as a result it doesn’t empty completely.

-- The sphincter or the pelvic floor muscles are weak and it is harder to hold the urine in.
+- The sphincter or the pelvic floor muscles may be weak making it more difficult to hold the urine in.

-- The bladder and sphincter do not work together and the person experiences either leakage of urine or the inability to void.
+- The bladder and sphincter may not work together and the person experiences either leakage of urine or the inability to void.

-- Some medications can make it harder to empty the bladder.
+- Some medications can make it more difficult to empty the bladder.
 This can mean that there is always some urine present in the bladder and the person needs to void (or pass urine) often.

 - Bladder infections may cause a person to leak urine.

 - There are several illnesses that can contribute to incontinence such as Multiple Sclerosis, Parkinson’s disease, stroke, and dementia to name a few.

-Are there strategies to help regain bladder control?
+Are there any strategies to help regain bladder control?

 - Drink at least eight glasses of water a day (unless otherwise instructed by a health care professional).
 Some people limit their fluid intake to reduce the leakage.
 However, this is not a good idea because the bladder does not like concentrated urine so it tries to get rid of it.
 This means frequent trips to the bathroom with not much urine passed each time.

 - Limit the amount of citrus juices as these also irritate the bladder.

 - Make sure bowels are moved every day or every other day.

 - Empty the bladder every 2-4 hours or as soon as the urge is felt.
 Urination should not be put off.

 - Learn to do Kegel exercises.

 Products to help manage the bladder leakage

 - Use disposable incontinence products that are made to hold urine.
 Sanitary pads are not designed for urine leakage and will not be useful.
 There are several brands of incontinence products.
 It is best to ask for samples rather than buy a whole package.
 The better products have material inside the pad that absorbs the urine and turns it into a gel.
 These products help prevent both leakage and odour.